aautcq/web-resume/README.md

 ## Build to PDF

-The PDF is generated using Headless Chrome through [Puppeteer](https://github.com/puppeteer/puppeteer/tree/main).
+The PDF is generated using Headless Chrome through [Puppeteer](https://github.com/puppeteer/puppeteer/tree/main), then shrunk using Alfred Klomp's [shrinkpdf](https://github.com/aklomp/shrinkpdf) script.

 First, install the dependencies, with NPM or whatever your prefered package manager is: